wheelnext/wheelnext/docs/philosophy_and_design_space.md

 ### If you don't care now, you won't care later

 For *many* use cases and users, Python packaging is "good enough".
-Maybe they are building libraries and applications that don't ever touch the "Accelerated Python" ecosystem (see [glossary](./glossary.md)).
+Maybe they are building libraries and applications that don't ever need "hardware acceleration or specialization" (see [glossary](./glossary.md)).
 Python is used in so many domains and at such widely varying scales, from one-off scripts to large, long lived application platforms, and more.
 The niche of problems that WheelNext is trying to solve simply don't affect everyone.

 Therefore we strongly believe that if you are one of those users who doesn't care now about the problems WheelNext is trying to solve, you will *still* not care when the solutions are being proposed.